how to serve a section 21 notice

 This method involves physically giving the notice to the tenant, placing it in an envelope addressed to them at the property.

-If you personally serve the document before 4:30pm on a working day, it will be deemed that the tenants received notice on that same day.
+If you serve the document in person before 4:30 pm on a working day, it will be deemed that the tenants received notice on that same day.
 In any other scenario, it will be deemed received on the next working day.

 Once again, you will need to keep evidence that you delivered the notice.
 You can achieve this by taking a timestamped photo of the Section 21 notice and another photo of it being handed to the tenant.
 It’s also not a bad idea to have a witness with you.